amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 {: .callout}

 ## Importing modules
-To start listing files, we had to run two lines of code.
+To start listing files, Alice had to run two lines of code.
 The first was to import a module.

 Modules, or code libraries designed to expand Python's functionality, can be, at times, a little tricky.
 There are different kinds of modules in Python:
 * standard distribution modules, which are built into Python itself;